hangyu98/IMSP/README.md

-# CrossNELP: Cross-species Network Embedding and Link Prediction
+# Infection Mechanism and Spectrum Prediction (IMSP) Model

-This repository is for the paper: Virus-Host Interaction Network Prediction Model and Its Application to COVID-19.
-This model is a machine learning-based virus-host interaction network prediction model which capture underlying network features comprehensively and suggest undiscovered links for further in-depth biological investigation.
+This repository is for the paper: Network-based Virus-Host Interaction Prediction with Application to SARS-CoV-2.
+This model predicts virus-host interactions at both protein and organism levels.

 ## Installation
 - Clone the repository